These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Applying for Forgiveness

-Contact FAME as soon as you find employment.
+Contact FAME as soon as you secure employment.
 We will determine loan forgiveness eligibility.
 To apply for forgiveness, complete and submit the online Annual Report each year.
-FAME emails links to the online Annual Reports every year in May or June.
+FAME emails links to the online Annual Report every year in early spring.

 Recipients must provide documentation that they have practiced primary dental care in an eligible dental care facility in an underserved area.
 Loan recipients may receive partial loan forgiveness on a pro-rata basis if they fulfill all the criteria but maintain the appropriate practice for less than a year.